Val-Matrix/Smart-Door-Control-System/README.md

 # Automated Human Temperature and Face Mask Detection Door System
-### This repository contains PDF, PNG and ASM files relevant for the Microprocessors & Microcomputers Group Project
+### This repository contains PNG and ASM files relevant for the Microprocessors & Microcomputers Group Project

 ***Directory:***
 1. Hardware